 If you would like further information about the privacy of your health information, please refer to the WSLHD Privacy Information for Patients/Clients leaflet (in English).

-The WSLHD leaflet is also available in the following languages on the NSW Health Privacy website: (add a hyperlink)
+The WSLHD leaflet is also available in the following languages on the NSW Multicultural Health Communication Service site;

 The Privacy Acts and related Regulations and links are listed below: